We ask that employers adhere to the following recruitment policies.

 Right of Refusal

-Elmhurst University reserves the right to terminate or refuse the participation of any organization in our recruiting activities, ECCONNECT Powered by Handshake, or website links.
+Elmhurst University reserves the right to terminate or refuse the participation of any organization in our recruiting activities, Handshake, or website links.
 Reasons may include misrepresentation by providing dishonest information or absence of information, or complaints by students/alumni.
 In addition, the Weigand Center for Professional Excellence staff and Elmhurst University administration reserve the right to remove organizations or job postings that are not a good fit with our mission and/or provide any risk to a student’s personal or financial well-being.

 Private sector for-profit employers comply with the United States Department of Labor guidelines regarding compensation.
 See the DOL’s Fair Labor Standards Act for details.